s0ber/vtree/README.md

 That's the basic functionality, but it is more complicated and can be easily overwritten.

 In general, the main idea of this library — I don't want to know what I need to initialize.
-I wan't to get pure html from server, insert it into DOM, and all other work, related to initialization of related JS — should be made automatically.
+I wan't to get pure html from server, insert it into DOM, and all other work, related to initialization of corresponding JS — should be made automatically.